taseenb/frontend-test/NOTES.md

 ## Optimisations

 - **Basic caching** No url is fetched twice, unless the page is reloaded.
 See: [useFetch](/src/hooks/useFetch.js)
+- **Categories cache** Data fetched from Yelp is stored in different categories so we never need to request the same data twice.
-- **Static categories** While Yelp offers a `categories` endpoint that returns a massive json, I decided to create a much smaller, static json file that only includes restaurants data.
-It gets compiled with the application.
+- **Static categories** While Yelp offers a `categories` endpoint that returns a massive json, I use a much smaller, static json file that only includes restaurants data.

 ## Possible improvements